Psychodrama (album)

 Psychodrama (stylised in uppercase letters) is the debut studio album by British rapper Dave, released on 8 March 2019.
 It follows his first two EPs, Six Paths (2016) and Game Over (2017).
 The album features guest appearances from J Hus, Burna Boy and Ruelle.
 Psychodrama was executive produced by both Dave and Fraser T. Smith.
 The album features Dave's piano playing, while Smith assisted with Baroque influences, including strings, brass, harps, as well as more contemporary music through the use of drums and the synthesizer.

 A concept album, Psychodrama follows the narrative of a therapy session, primarily detailing the impact of Dave's elder brothers' prison convictions, along with his struggles with mental health, strained relationships, and the tough social conditions that confront poor black youths.
 The album was supported by four singles: "Black", "Streatham", "Location" and "Disaster", with the latter three all reaching the top 10 on the UK Singles Chart.

 Psychodrama debuted at number one on the UK Albums Chart and received widespread acclaim from critics, being hailed by some as one of the best albums of the year.
 It became the most-streamed first-week British rap album in the UK with a total of 23.6 million streams.
-The album was certified Platinum by the British Phonographic Industry (BPI) for sales of at least 300,000 copies in the UK.
+The album was certified double platinum by the British Phonographic Industry (BPI) for sales of at least 600,000 copies in the UK.
 It won the 2019 Mercury Prize and Album of the Year at the 2020 Brit Awards.